 How our proposals have evolved

-In developing our latest proposals for the Hillborough site, we have taken into consideration all the comments we received during our last public consultation in November 2015.
+In developing our latest proposals for the Hillborough site, we have taken into consideration all the comments we received during our public consultation and other stakeholder events.
 Shown below are the key changes which we have made to our development plans in response to feedback from the local community.

 Key changes (numbered descriptions correspond to the numbers shown on the plan):

-2) Provision of vehicular, pedestrian and cycle access through to the new retail and business park to reduce traffic on Sweechbridge Road.
+- Opportunity for vehicular, pedestrian and cycle access through to the new retail and business park.

-3) Continued consideration of the potential for May Street railway bridge to provide vehicular access between the north and south of the site.
+- Continued consideration of the potential for May Street railway bridge to provide linkage between the north and south of the site.

-7) Space for the provision of grassed sports pitches with a changing pavilion and parking.
+- Space for the provision of grassed sports pitches with a changing pavilion, community centre and parking.

-8) Two new equipped areas of pla have been appropriately located within the site, with potential for a central neighbourhood area of play and local area of play on the adjacent allocated land to the north-west.
+- Two new equipped areas of play have been appropriately located within the site, with potential for a central neighbourhood area of play and local area of play on the adjacent allocated land to the north-west.

-9) A transitional zone of employment uses (e.g. care home, nursery, sot play space or gym, etc) to provide a sensitive interface between residential and industrial elements.
+- A transitional zone of employment uses (e.g. care home, nursery, soft play space or gym, etc) to provide a sensitive interface between residential and industrial elements.

-10) Space for a community building around the community hub, with local shopping facilities including scope for a convenience store.
+- Space for local shopping facilities including scope for a convenience store adjacent to Sweechbridge Road.

 Green infrastructure and drainage masterplan